stuckinsnow/neovim-config/README.md

 # 💤 LazyVim Config

-Note, this is an old config.
+Note, this was an old config--my current one is significantly more advanced.
+I keeping this repo, so I can backup older configuration files in case I revert changes.

-Don't trust some of the more complicated files as I was/am new to Lua, but maybe it can give you some inspiration.
-Some of the plugins are disabled, but I kept the config files for them as it's an opinionated choice.
-For example, You may prefer to use neo-tree and telescope.
-Find the line that says `enabled = false` and change it.
+Don't trust some of the more complicated files as I wa new to Lua, but maybe it can give you some inspiration.

-## UI config

-There are two ui files, ui and ui-2; the former converts line numbers to a rainbow colour.
-The latter disables relative line numbers on the inactive buffer e.g. if you have a split window, the line numbers will be less visible.
-It's useful if you want to find a line.
-However, it does not convert line numbers into rainbow colours.

-You can switch ui files easily in init.lua; similarly, I have commented out code for tokynight theme.
-I should remove this altogether, but I am forever undecided with my colour themes!

 ## Mini-files